rwieruch/blog_robinwieruch_content/reason-react-tutorial.md

 {{< /highlight >}}

 Next thing we'll want to do is set up a function to make the API call.
-We'll use the `bs-fetch` module to send off this request.
+We'll use the `bs-fetch` module to send the request.
 For now, we can just convert the response to JSON and resolve the promise.

 {{< highlight javascript >}}
 module Api = {
   let getResults = query =>
-    Js.Promise.(
+    /* This is a local "open", it makes the Js.Promise module available inside of the parentheses */ Js.Promise.(
       Fetch.fetch("https://api.github.com/search/repositories?q=" ++ query)
       |> then_(Fetch.Response.json)